West Coast Video: Canada

 Two West Coast Video stores were located in Ottawa and closed by the end of the 2000s.
 There was also a West Coast Video store located in Mississauga, which was bought out by Blockbuster in the mid-1990s.
+Two other stores were located BC's Lower Mainland- one in Burnaby, opened in 1988, and Whiterock.
+The Burnaby store changed ownership and was re-branded Videophiles in the early 1990s.
+Both stores were closed by the early 2000s.

 The iconic Ottawa South location near The Glebe neighborhood was launched in 1993.
 It eventually offered free delivery with a minimum order.
 A fire burned the building on 5 February 2009, and although the store was declared "temporarily closed" in 2010, the store, and its building would never reopen, and were demolished in 2021.

 Another lesser-known location in the Orleans, Ontario region opened its doors in 1991 near the Fortune and Orleans intersection.
 The owner held monthly drawing contests and was known for decorating festively throughout the year.
 This location was well known for holding less popular titles and games, and for having a pornography section tucked away in the back of the store.
 Competitors included two Rogers Plus stores and one Jumbo Video store, all which were located near Orleans Road.
 This increased competition prompted West Coast Video to lower its rates, until it was eventually forced to close by the late 2000s.
 The owner renovated the empty building to create a "Fortune Professional Centre", dividing the video store's large space into two smaller spaces for two tenants.
 The space was available for lease on July 1, 2010, during Canada Day.
 Since October 4, 2010, the Convent Glen Dental Centre occupied one of the two spaces.